carpentries-incubator/hpc-intro/_episodes/16-parallel.md

 > > * Computers are deterministic and produce pseudo random numbers using
 > > an algorithm.
 The choice of algorithm and its parameters determines
 > > how random the generated numbers are.
 Pseudo random number generation
-> > algorithms usually produce a sequence numbers taking the previous output
+> > algorithms usually produce a sequence of numbers taking the previous output
 > > as an input for generating the next number.
 At some point the sequence of
 > > pseudo random numbers will repeat, so care is required to make sure the
 > > repetition period is long and that the generated numbers have statistical